fourkitchens/dca2013/_posts/0003-03-03-writing-digital-marketing-plan-2.md

 ---
 layout: session
 category: session
-permalink: /sessions/writing-digital-marketing-plan/
+permalink: /sessions/writing-digital-marketing-plan-2/
 published: true
 accepted: true

-title: Writing a Digital Marketing Plan
+title: Writing a Digital Marketing Plan Pt 2
 summary: Do you have a Digital Marketing Plan?
 You should!
 Come to this session to get started and to receive a free template.
 presenters: Kylon Gustin
 track: Business
 difficulty: Beginner

-day: TBD
+day: Saturday
-start: TBD
+start: 5:00pm
-room: TBD
+room: Room 13B
 ---

+### Session 2 of 2

 Do you have a Digital Marketing Plan?
 You should!
 Come to this session to get started and to receive a free template.